enisdenjo/graphql-ws/docs/interfaces/_client_.clientoptions.md

 The listeners passed in will **always** be the first ones to get the emitted event before other registered listeners.

 ___

+### onNonLazyError

+• `Optional` **onNonLazyError**: undefined \| (errorOrCloseEvent: unknown) => void

+Used ONLY when the client is in non-lazy mode (`lazy = false`).
+When using this mode, the errors might have no sinks to report to.
+To avoid swallowing errors, or having uncaught promises; consider using `onNonLazyError`, which will be called when either:
+- An unrecoverable error/close event occurs
+- Silent retry attempts have been exceeded

+After a client has errored out, it will NOT perform any automatic actions.

+The argument can be a websocket `CloseEvent` or an `Error`.
+To avoid bundling DOM types, you should derive and assert the correct type.
+When receiving:
+- A `CloseEvent`: retry attempts have been exceeded or the specific close event is labeled as fatal (read more in `retryAttempts`).
+- An `Error`: some internal issue has occured, all internal errors are fatal by nature.

+___